SANSUX/learngit/readme.txt

-Git is a distribute version control system
+Git is a distribute version control system s
-Git is free software distributed under the GPL.
+Git is free software distributed under the GPL s
-Git has a mutable index called stage
+Git has a mutable index called stage s
 Git is a good tools